-Lisa Vanderpump Confirmed Her 'RHOBH' Exit & Opened Up About Why She's Leaving
+Lisa Vanderpump Just Confirmed She’s Really Leaving 'RHOBH' & Opened Up About Why

 Lisa Vanderpump has officially exited the reality show she's called home for nine seasons.
 It was confirmed in a recent interview with Extra that Vanderpump is leaving Real Housewives of Beverly Hills, in the same week that she was absent from the Season 9 reunion.
 People also confirmed news of the reality star's departure on Friday, June 7.

 On Tuesday, June 4, a rep for Bravo told Bustle issued the following statement regarding LVP's comments during a June 4 interview with DailyMailTV, where the former housewife seemingly confirmed rumors of her departure:

 "There is so much great drama and fun still to come this season including the ladies’ trip to France, so before we focus on next season, let's see where this one takes us."